We're So Glad You Were Here!

 Fellowship, and Dean Coll's Response to Attacks on the Media

 Thank you to all who attended Alumni Weekend on Friday and Saturday.
 It was a huge success, with 623 registering for all or part of it.
+See more photos of the weekend on Facebook.
+Feel free to share and tag yourselves.
+Class photos are near the end of the album.

 At the Alumni Awards luncheon, Dean Steve Coll delivered a statement in response to the recent attacks on the press.
 You can watch his presentation on YouTube, or read the transcript here.
 A sample: "Recent attacks on the press have actually strengthened the press.
 Yet I believe we are entering a prolonged struggle.
 It will ask much more of us yet, I'm afraid.''